 The Simondses are an old Berkshire family who supposedly started out at Woodcray Manor, the southern part of Wokingham, adjoining Finchampstead.
 This was the residence of their ancestor, one Christian de Woodecrida from whose son, Simon, the family are believed to have taken their name.
-The main branch continued at the manor for some generations and their heiress, Agnes, brought the family lands to the Underwoods and then the Palmers whose name is still well-known in Wokingham, through the Palmer CofE Primary School.
+The main branch continued at the manor for some generations and their heiress, Agnes, brought the family lands to the Underwoods and then the Palmers whose name is still well-known in Wokingham, through the old Palmer CofE Primary School.
 The Banking Simonds branch are descended from them through a number of female lines.

 A younger branch of the Simondses continued in Windsor, where they were the first of the family known to have turned to brewing.
 Andrew Simonds alias ‘Beerman’ became a rich man on the back of this industry.
 His son, William, rose to be mayor of the town and was instrumental in having the Windsor Martyrs condemned to be burnt to death in the reign of King Henry VIII.
 His brother, Simon, who witnessed the event, is said to have been so shocked that he decided to always change his religion with the prevailing wind of the age and thus became the famous ‘Vicar of Bray’ of folk song.

-Like many businessmen of the time, William Blackall Simonds diversified into banking, founding Micklem, Stephens, Simonds & Harris’ Bank (now Lloyds Bank in the High Street).
+Like many businessmen of the time, William Blackall Simonds diversified into banking, founding Micklem, Stephens, Simonds & Harris’ Bank (until 2016, Lloyds Bank in the High Street).
 He soon pulled out of this bank however, in order to start another with his second son, Henry, who was also a Reading wine merchant, and his cousins, John & Charles from Sindlesham Mill.
-This was to become J & C Simonds’ Bank (until 2014, the Barclay’s building in King Street, Reading where the brass name plaque was long retained at the entrance).
+This was to become J & C Simonds’ Bank (now a restaurant but, until 2014, the Barclay’s building in King Street, Reading where the brass name plaque was long retained at the entrance).
 The brewing industry in the town was well sewn up and there was little chance of expansion, so William Blackall Simonds decided to pull out and concentrate on the bank.
 He bought Caversham Court (on the site of the present park of the same name) which was rebuilt for him by the famous architect, Augustus Pugin.
 WB Simonds retired there for a while and was Mayor of Reading before settling in Pangbourne.
 He was eventually succeeded at the bank by his cousin partners.
 Charles Simonds had no children, but he and his brother were succeeded by John’s sons, John II and Charles II.
 They still retained many agricultural interests, however, the family estate being Newland House on the Sindlesham/Arborfield border.
 In 1871, John II brought his sons, John III and William, into the partnership, as well as his nephew, James Simonds of Redlands House in Reading.
 Then came a son of each of these men, Charles Francis Simonds, John Hayes Simonds and Gerald Pomeroy Simonds.
 By the time the bank merged with Barclay’s Bank in 1913, it had expanded to twelve branches across Berkshire and surrounding counties.
 John Hayes Simonds, who was Deputy Lord Lieutenant of Berkshire, became a director of Barclay’s itself until his death in 1946 and was joined as local director by his brother, Maurice Hayes Simonds.
 The family continued to live in various Berkshire properties, mostly in Farley Hill.

 William Blackall Simonds’ eldest son, Blackall (named after his mother’s maiden name), refused to give up on the brewery and so took it over himself.
 Blackall was a boisterous fellow, who only just stayed out of a number of duels.
 In 1830, the licensing laws were relaxed and he started opening up new pubs all over the place.
 Simonds' was soon the biggest brewery in Reading.
 Blackall had no children, so was joined in the business by his brothers, Henry and George, and Henry’s son, Henry John (another Mayor of Reading).
 They made it an early limited company: H & G Simonds Ltd. Henry lived in Soane’s Brewery House and George in the ‘Old House’ also in the brewery yard until they were turned into Offices.
 Blackall retired to Caversham House at Ryde on the Isle of Wight, and Caversham Court was rented out.
 Henry John eventually moved back there in 1866 and was followed by his son, Henry Caversham Simonds, who moved out in 1911 and sold up a few years later.